 Built around the crafted songwriting of Ruarri Joseph, this trio delivered their second album which they recorded with the great Ethan Johns and released earlier this year.
 Their draw on the great folk, roots traditions of sixties troubadours like Bob Dylan, Ray Davies and Leonard Cohen.
 They will be live in Studio One at Pacific Quay on this Tuesday’s Another Country and you can join us live from 9 p.m. on BBC Radio Scotland.

-I also have a show on BBC Radio 2, Ricky Ross's New Tradition, where I play the new songs I love and talk through the common themes which have influenced song and music making over the last 100 years.
+I also have a show on BBC Radio 2, Ricky Ross's Sunday Soundtrack, where I play the new songs I love and talk through the common themes which have influenced song and music making over the last 100 years.